 Antarctica has inspired explorers from all over the world for centuries.
 After your eleven-day Antarctic adventure, you are sure to see why.
 Quark and their esteemed team host this epic adventure to give you a big window into that world.
-We will sail to and step on to the seventh continent.
+We will sail to and step onto the seventh continent.

-You will be taking in the Antarctic beauty and adventure alongside equally eco-curious and adventure driven women who will be zipping around in zodiacs, ascending icy peaks with ease and kayaking or stand-up paddling by your side.
-Aside from the Women’s Adventure Travels tribe of women on board, you will be in equally, great company with Quark’s highly spirited team.
+You will be taking in the Antarctic beauty and adventure alongside equally eco-curious and adventure-driven women who will be zipping around in zodiacs, ascending icy peaks with ease, and kayaking or stand-up paddling by your side.
+Aside from the Women’s Adventure Travels tribe of women on board, you will be in equally great company with Quark’s highly spirited team.

-In addition, the ship will be filled with other like-minded intrepid travelers, photo buffs, eco-warriors and all around globally curious and vibrantly alive folks who come in from every corner of the globe for this otherworldly expedition.
+In addition, the ship will be filled with other like-minded intrepid travelers, photo buffs, eco-warriors, and all-around globally curious and vibrantly alive folks who come in from every corner of the globe for this otherworldly expedition.
 It’s pure bliss both on and off the ship and the greatest reset you could possibly get.

 Days - 11 Days/10 Nights